finos/finos-parent-pom/README.md

 <maven.compiler.target>1.7</maven.compiler.target>
 ```
 - `maven-javadoc-plugin` generates Javadoc JAR (which gets deployed and released along with other artifacts) during each JAR project build
-- `maven-remote-resources-plugin` includes the contents of [ssf-jar-resource-bundle](https://github.com/symphonyoss/ssf-jar-resource-bundle) (mostly licensing-related files) in each artifact that gets built
+- `maven-remote-resources-plugin` includes the contents of [finos-jar-resource-bundle](https://github.com/finos-fdx/finos-jar-resource-bundle) (mostly licensing-related files) in each artifact that gets built.
 - `maven-source-plugin` generates a JAR with the source code (which gets deployed and released along with other artifacts) during each JAR project build
 - `nexus-staging-maven-plugin` enables the deployment and release process against [Sonatype OSS Repository](https://oss.sonatype.org) (which is synced with Maven Central)

-### Enforcing rules
+### Enforcing rules (currently disabled)
 The current rules currently defined are:

 1. Use Maven 3.0 or greater
-2. Define a groupId that starts with `org.symphonyoss` or `org.symphonyoss.`
+2. Define a groupId that starts with `org.finos` or `org.finos.`

-The Foundation rules are implemented as Maven Enforcer custom rules and the [source code is available on GitHub](https://github.com/symphonyoss/ssf-enforcer-rules); more rules will be added in the future.
+The Foundation rules are implemented as Maven Enforcer custom rules and the [source code is available on GitHub](https://github.com/finos/finos-enforcer-rules).

 ### Attach sources
 By enabling the `-Pattach-sources` profile, the `maven-source-plugin` gets invoked and a `JAR` artifact containing the project's source code is created.

 When enabled, the `maven-install-plugin`, `maven-deploy-plugin` and `maven-release-plugin` will take the source code JAR file in consideration and including in the respective plugin lifecycles.

-### versioneye.com Integration
-[versioneye.com](http://versioneye.com) notifies you about out-dated dependencies, security vulnerabilities and license violations in your Git repositories.

-This Parent Pom uses and configures the [Versioneye Maven Plugin](https://github.com/versioneye/versioneye_maven_plugin) to register and submit data to versioneye.

-#### Enable Versioneye integration
-1. Define a `VERSIONEYE_API_KEY=my_versioneye_api_key`; you can find the API Key in your [versioneye settings](https://www.versioneye.com/settings/api); if you use Travis CI, make sure you encrypt it using `travis encrypt VERSIONEYE_API_KEY=my_versioneye_api_key` and then pushing the `secure` token in your `.travis.yml` (check this [.travis.yml](.travis.yml) as example)
-2. Add `versioneye` profile to your Maven command: `mvn clean verify -Pversioneye`; please note that the Maven will run versioneye during the `verify` phase (that is after package), therefore `mvn clean package -Pversioneye` won't work!

 #### Additional configuration
 You can tweak the following properties: